red-perfume/red-perfume-task-runner/README.md

 This library takes in any CSS and breaks it down to pure Atomic CSS.
 This is a process called "CSS Atomization", and libraries that do this process are called "CSS Atomizers".

-Outside of our industry jargon, "Atomizer" already existed as a word.
+Outside of our industry jargon, "Atomizer" already exists as a word.

 > **Atomizer** <sub><sup>(*NOUN*)</sup></sub>
 > 1. A device for emitting water, perfume, or other liquids as a fine spray.